omni-trash/vuedemo/vueproject1/README.md

 ## Vue Store

-- use Vuex vor Vue 2 projects
+- use Vuex for Vue 2 projects
-- use Pinia vor new Vue 3 projects
+- use Pinia for new Vue 3 projects